dwelch67/mbed_samples/blinker01/README.blinker01.txt

 Although it is simple to build a gcc cross compiler and target specific binutils (instructions will be provided eventually) http://www.codesourcery.com provides a free Lite version of their gnu based tools.
-All good things can be said about Codesourcery and providing gnu based ARM tools.
+I dont have anything but good things to say about Codesourcery providing gnu based ARM tools.
 And if you want pay for tool support, they are in the business of providing that.
-Since these examples do not use C libraries and try to avoid gcclib libraries either the linux gnueabi or the non-linux eabi version (change the ARMGNU environment variable in the Makefiles to switch).
-At Codesourcerys website, at the moment the product is named codebench (it has changed names over time, and perhaps will again).  go to codebench, editions, lite, select arm and then select download the current release.
-Ideally for this type of work you want the EABI edition, I also cross compile embedded Linux binaries and use the GNU/Linux edition, there will be times that you get errors trying to find some gcc library call like an integer divide, and sometimes using the eabi build instead of the linux-gnueabi build allows the tool to find the right one (sometimes not).
-Also note if you are on an ubuntu 64 bit host computer, these (and perhaps other) binaries you download are 32 bit.  you need to sudo apt-get install ia32-libs so that your 64 bit linux can execute 32 bit binaries.
+Since these examples do not use C libraries and try to avoid gcclib libraries, either the linux gnueabi or the non-linux eabi version (change the ARMGNU environment variable in the Makefiles to switch).
+At Codesourcerys website, at the moment the product is named codebench (it has changed names over time, and perhaps will again).
+Go to codebench, editions, lite, select arm and then select download the current release.
+Ideally for this type of work you want the EABI edition.
+Also note if you are on an ubuntu 64 bit host computer, these (and perhaps other) binaries you download are 32 bit.
+You need to
+    sudo apt-get install ia32-libs so that your 64 bit linux can execute 32 bit binaries.
 Otherwise, even though the binaries are in the path it will say cannot find such and such gcc file, it will drive you crazy, you can specify the entire filename